codazoda/bubbles/README.md

 # Bubbles

 This app creates bubble paper, a type of graph paper with randomly sized circles.
 Right click on the image to save it and then print it from your favorite graphics app.
-I created it for a simple art project.
-Here's an example.
+Below is a single example; [use the app](https://codazoda.github.io/bubbles) to create your own random pattern.
+I created Bubbles for a simple art project.

 ![Bubble Paper Example](example.png)